dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 ## British Columbia: Who should I contact if I think I have COVID-19?

-The symptoms of COVID-19 are similar to other respiratory illnesses, including the flu and common cold.
-They include cough, sneezing, fever, sore throat and difficulty breathing.

-Contact your healthcare provider if you have developed symptoms and have been in close contact with someone known to have COVID-19.
-Do the same if you develop symptoms and have been in contact with a traveller returning from an affected area with widespread community spread of COVID-19.

-Tell your health-care professional:
+If you have symptoms such as fever, cough or difficulty breathing and have travelled outside of Canada or have been exposed to someone who has COVID-19, avoid contact with others.
+See a health care provider as soon as possible.

+If you are going to visit your health care provider, call them ahead of time so they can arrange for you to be assessed safely.
+Wear a mask in order to protect others.
+If you are unsure about what to do or have concerns or questions, contact HealthLinkBC (8-1-1) at any time or speak with your health care provider.

+When seeing a health care provider, please tell them:

-- your symptoms;
+- Your symptoms
-- where you have been travelling or living;
+- Where you have been travelling or living
-- if you had direct contact with animals (for example, if you visited a live animal market); and
+- If you had direct contact with animals (for example, if you visited a live animal market)
-- if you had close contact with a sick person, especially if they had a fever, cough or difficulty breathing.
+- If you had close contact with a sick person, especially if they had a fever, cough or difficulty breathing.

-Call ahead to the health-care facility you are planning to visit so they can be prepared to take precautions.
-In an emergency, describe your symptoms, travel history and any sick contacts when you first arrive at the facility so that appropriate precautions can be taken.

-Until more is understood about the virus, older people and people with a weakened immune system or underlying medical condition are considered at higher risk of severe disease.

-### I think that I have COVID-19, should I consult in person?
+### I think that I have COVID-19, can I come in to the emergency department to get tested?

 At this time we are asking patients to avoid going to the emergency department for novel coronavirus testing.